-At Payap University, Simpson students will join other international students to participate in Payap’s Thai and Southeast Asian Studies Program.
-All students will take six credits of Thai language, a three-credit course on the Cultural Foundations of Thai Society, and two three-credit elective courses.
-Elective courses are generally offered in the following subject areas: Sociology/Anthropology, Religion, History/Political Science, and Fine Arts.
-Professor Friedrich will offer the elective course, “Sociology of Southeast Asian Children” as one of the options students on the program can choose from.
+Simpson students will join other international students participating in this program operated by USAC (a consortium of US colleges and universities) in conjunction with Chiang Mai University (CMU) and it’s faculty to learn about Thailand, Thai language, Thai culture, and other relevant topics.
+All students will take three credits of Thai language, and then have the choice of a number of elective courses to choose from taught by CMU faculty.
+Elective courses are generally offered in the following subject areas: Sociology/Anthropology, Religion, History/Political Science, and Economics.
+Professor Friedrich will offer the elective course, “Sex for Sale” as one of the options students on the program can choose from.
 Professor Friedrich will also lead a 2-credit reflection course (required of all Simpson students in the program), which will allow students to debrief and help each other better understand the cross-cultural experiences they are having.

 This program offers field trips, excursions, and cultural activities throughout the semester which provide students the opportunity to learn even more about Thailand and Thai culture.